-This command launches a Run Farm on which you run simulations.
-Run farms consist of a set of run farm hosts that can be spawned by AWS EC2 or managed by the user.
+This command launches a Run Farm on AWS EC2 on which you run simulations.
+Run farms consist of a set of run farm instances that can be spawned on AWS EC2.
 The run\farm mapping in config\runtime.yaml determines the run farm used and its configuration (see config\runtime.yaml).
 The base\recipe key/value pair specifies the default set of arguments to use for a particular run farm type.
 To change the run farm type, a new base\recipe file must be provided from deploy/run-farm-recipes.
 You are able to override the arguments given by a base\recipe by adding keys/values to the recipe\arg\overrides mapping.
 These keys/values must match the same mapping structure as the args mapping.
 Overridden arguments override recursively such that all key/values present in the override args replace the default arguments given by the base\recipe.
 In the case of sequences, a overridden sequence completely replaces the corresponding sequence in the default args.